Accelerating universe at the end of time: Scaling cosmologies

 where the field $\smash{\ttau}$ has been defined as in eq. (\ref{clock-field definition}).
-For multi-field models with multi-exponential potentials, one cannot relate $\smash{\tilde{\gamma}}$ to the acceleration parameter without knowledge of the other scalar-potential terms, as anticipated above.
+For multi-field models with multi-exponential potentials, one cannot relate $\smash{\tilde{\gamma}}$ to the $\epsilon$-parameter without knowledge of the other scalar-potential terms, as anticipated above.
 One can only write the on-shell identities

-but the determination of the constant $\smash{\gamma_*}$ and the definition of the field $\smash{\tvarphi_*}$ cannot disregard the other exponential potentials, if they exist in the theory.
-If the dilaton remains in the low-energy theory as a rolling scalar contributing non-trivially to the bound singled out by eqs. (\ref{epsilon bound}, \ref{dilaton-gamma lower bound}), then our analysis of scaling solutions in eq. (\ref{directional gamma}) gives explicitly a bound on the normalized directional derivative, meaning the constraint
+but the determination of the constant $\smash{\gamma_*}$ and the definition of the field $\smash{\tvarphi_*}$ cannot disregard the other exponential potentials, if any.
+If the dilaton is among the rolling scalars contributing non-trivially to the bound in eq. (\ref{epsilon bound}), then eqs. (\ref{dilaton-gamma lower bound}, \ref{directional gamma}) imply the constraint

 On the other hand, as the value $\smash{\tilde{\gamma} = 2 / \sqrt{d-2}}$ is preserved under dimensional reduction, one is led to conjecture that this should be the minimum possible value \cite{Rudelius:2021oaz, Rudelius:2022gbz}.
 For a single-term potential, the coefficient thus computed is also the one that controls the acceleration rate, i.e. $\smash{\gamma_* = \tilde{\gamma}}$, and the minimum value argued in terms of dimensional reductions corresponds to the minimum value that is allowed in a string-theoretic effective action.
 For multi-exponential potentials, this is not the case.
-As a side comment, we also note that the scalar considered in this argument, i.e. $\smash{\ttau = - \tdelta + (\sqrt{d-2} / \sqrt{10-d}) \, \tsigma}$, is exactly the combination of fields that appears in curvature-induced potentials.
+We also note that the scalar considered in this argument, i.e. $\smash{\ttau = - \tdelta + (\sqrt{d-2} / \sqrt{10-d}) \, \tsigma}$, corresponds to the combination appearing in curvature-induced potentials.

 For scaling solutions, the Hubble scale and the Kaluza-Klein scale are arranged in a specific hierarchy.
-On the one hand, the Hubble-scale evolution in terms of scalar-field evolution is the one in eq. (\ref{Hubble-scale evolution}).
+On the one hand, the Hubble-scale evolution is in eq. (\ref{Hubble-scale evolution}).
 On the other hand, in an isotropic compactification, the Kaluza-Klein scale evolves as